QiuhuaL/Udacity-DRL-Collab-Compet/REPORT.md

 #### The MADDPG Parameters

 Most of the parameters of the MADDPG agent remains the same as those in the DDPG agent for the continuous control project.
 What is diffenrent is that instead of updating the network every time step, the MADDPG agent is updated every 2 time steps.
-Also, a noise decay factor is used to gradually reduce the weight of the noise added to the actions.

 The MADDPG agent has the following parameter values:
 ```
 BUFFER_SIZE = int(1e6)  # replay buffer size